iqek/3d-ascii-heart/README.md

 # 3d-ascii-heart
 a pink-shaded rotating heart animation, rendered in ASCII characters in the browser. 💖
+built with js.

 <img src="heart.gif" alt="Heart Animation" width="200"> *gif is slightly slow and the colors are off !*